Visit: The WallBreakers

 "Yup.
-How about we write about it and other creative history and current events too."
+Let's write about their work, art history and current events too."

 "What should we call it?"

-"Hmm I have been thinking a lot lately of the need to break through a wall.
+"Hmm I have been thinking a lot lately about the need to break through a wall.
 What do we call people who run through stuff?
 Who kick down doors?
 Who break through walls?"

 "I'd say we call them Wall Breakers."

 Since February 1, 2012 as The WallBreakers has undergone many transformations it has remained a constant in my life.
 It's helped to keep me connected to people I care about.
 It's helped me hone skills in writing, podcast production, and interviewing.
 It's also helped improve my ability to be patient, to stick with something, and to be open in the present tense.